theta42/proxy/README.md

 * lua rocks

 This has been tested on ubuntu 16.04, but should work on any modern Linux distro.
-It used the Linux users for its user management, so this will **ONLY** work on Linux, no macOS, BSD or Windows.
+**Optional** Linux users for its user management, so this will **ONLY** work on Linux, no macOS, BSD or Windows and require root.

 The steps below are for a new ubuntu server, they should be mostly the same for other distros, but the paths and availability of packages may vary.
 A dedicated